Russia steps up aerial strikes on Ukraine, killing at least 6 amid Kyiv counteroffensive

 Russian forces have recently stepped up aerial strikes in their nearly 16-month war, a Ukrainian military spokesman said.
 The country’s armed forces, meanwhile, have reported limited gains in the early stages of a counteroffensive to take back the nearly one-fifth of Ukraine’s territory that is under Russian control.

 Ukrainian troops have advanced 200-500 meters (650-1,600 feet) at various sections of the front line around the Donetsk city of Bakhmut and 300-350 meters (980-1,150 feet) in the southern Zaporizhzhia region, Maliar claimed.
-Ukrainian forces have managed to make gains despite the Russian edge in artillery and air power, she said.
+Ukrainian forces have managed to make gains despite the Russian edge in artillery and air power and large number of landmines left behind by Russian troops, she said.
+Maliar noted that, since the start of Russia’s full-scale invasion, Ukraine’s losses on the battlefield had been “incomparably smaller” than those of Russian troops.

-Ukrainian forces can expect to make slow progress in what will be a “hugely difficult” fight as the counteroffensive gains traction, according to a Western official, who spoke on condition of anonymity to discuss intelligence.
+Ukrainian forces can expect to make slow progress in what will be a “hugely difficult” fight as the counteroffensive gains traction, a Western official said on condition of anonymity to discuss intelligence.

 The official described the Ukrainian attacks as methodical and said that, broadly speaking, “Russian forces have put up a good defense.”